 To continue his work improving access to Oxford University he founded the Oxvlog project, a unique YouTube channel featuring vloggers across the whole university, and also created the comedy channel Spongy and Electric and podcast The Wikicast with Daniel Maw.
 Along with fellow science communicators Ali Jennings, Emily Bates, and Shamini Bundell, he co-founded the RPGeeks, a project using a sci-fi Dungeons and Dragons campaign, streamed live on Twitch, to start conversations about science.

-In addition to videos on his own channels, Simon has collaborated on YouTube videos with Acapella Science, Tom Scott, Real Engineering, Hat Films, and the Yogscast, and also presented a series of videos for BBC Bitesize and BBC Earth.
+In addition to his own videos, Simon has collaborated on YouTube videos with many creators, including Tom Scott, Real Engineering, Tom Nicholas, Hello Future Me, Hat Films, and the Yogscast, and also presented a series of videos for BBC Bitesize, BBC Earth, and the Weather Channel.
 Collaborations with brands include Merck, Airbus, the European Central Bank, Roborace, and the UK Central Laser Facility.
-He has given invited talks at universities nationally and internationally, including conferences on science communication at CERN and the EGU.
+Simon has also delivered invited talks at national and international universities and conferences, including events at CERN and the European Geosciences Union.

 Notable awards:

-In addition to his scientific and videographic interests he has been a musician for his entire adult life, playing the cornet and saxophone before becoming a bass choral scholar at the University of Exeter.
+A passionate musician, Simon has played the cornet and saxophone and served as a bass choral scholar at the University of Exeter., where he met his wife.
 He toured nationally and internationally with the choir, and has been recorded as a chorus member and a soloist.
 Additionally, he has taken part in fundraising activities for multiple charities, including running several sponsored half marathons and taking part in the annual Yogscast Jingle Jam.

 He has a lifelong interest in books, writing, cinema, and all things geeky.
 Ask him about Warhammer 40K, I dare you.